eriverotupac/Ravn-Blazor-Challenge-EdithRivero/README.md

 ## Some difficulties:
 - I did not finish to design the error page.
 - To be honest, the frontend code is a bit challenge that backend.
 So, I was stucked in making the list of people.
 - The other thing that made me search a lot on the internet, was how to handle the pagination.
 I first tried *Virtualization*, but it did not work as was wantted.
 Then, I tried  *ItemsProviderResult* and I realized that it took so much time.
 So, I decided to add a button to get the data.
-I know it is not the functionaly expected, but I prefer to let it working.
+I know this is not the functionaly expected, but I prefer to let it working.

-## Happinnes
+## Happiness
 I really enjoyed doing this!

 ## Screenshots of working in application